abdulazeem-tk4vr/LIVEMart/README.md

 Stores also have the feature of updating existing products and adding new products onto the application.
 To keep track of products that are added, I have also integrated an approval module which allows the admin to decide which products get to be displayed on the application.
 <br/>
 <br/>
-Can this project be done in kotlin?
-<br/><br/>
-Yes, as we came closer towards completing the project, we realized that with a quick few searches, we could've developed the application in Kotlin too.
-It would've taken us a few more days to understand the syntax and replicate the ideas implemented in Java but given the time constraints , Java was the more viable option.

 # Usage
 Now that you've reached this heading, you must be interested in developing an android application with a similar problem statement or you're just curious to see a demo of the app.